jandiorio/ansible-dnac-modules/README.md

 ### Requirements

+Ansible version 2.9 or later is required for installation using Ansible Collections.

 This solution requires the installation of the following python modules:

 - **geopy** to resolve building addresses and populate lat/long